 We are extremely excited to announce our new teacher certification courses!
 A “Robotics Academy Certified Instructor” is officially certified by Carnegie Mellon’s Robotics Academy.
-The certification will provide an official and public recognition of your competencies and capabilities to teach, program, and troubleshoot educational robots.
-Check out our most recent video that gives you some more details …
+Read the rest of this entry »

 We understand the challenges robotics classrooms face every day in terms of cost, number of robots, batteries, and homework.
 That is why we created Robot Virtual Worlds (RVW).
 With RVW, every student can experience the same benefits of learning robots, right on their computer.
 RVW currently simulates popular real-world VEX, LEGO, and TETRIX robots in a 3D environment; while using the same language, ROBOTC, to program both your virtual robot and your physical robot.

 To help you get started and get a better understanding of what RVW can do, we are offering five FREE webinars through Google Hangout with project manager, Jesse Flot, and some members of his team!
 We will show you a brief tutorial on the specific topic of the day then take a few questions from the Google Hangout chat or on twitter using hashtag #RVWHangout.